gottacatchenall/MetacommunityDynamics.jl/docs/src/getting_started/design.md

 4. The _niche_, where the combination of the local (named!) environmental conditions at a patch and other species present shifts the parameters of the dynamics at that patch.
+5. A model of _diffusion_.
+We take a dispersal kernel and normalize its value across each (source->target) pair of patches to create a _dispersal potential_, which is a distribution for each (source->target pair).

 Note that all are interconnected and must interface with one another to achieve our overall goal: